nemikor-solutions/blue-owl-core/README.md

 * White and red buttons for "Good lift" and "No lift".
 * White and red LEDs to confirm decision entry.
-* Buzzer and/or vibration to signal when a decision is required.
+* LED, buzzer, and vibration to signal when a decision is required.
-* Buzzer and/or vibration to signal when summoned to the jury table.
+* LED, buzzer, and vibration to signal when summoned to the jury table.

 #### Single Referee Mode